Circuit Element simulations

 Conductive and insulating materials

 This circuit is incomplete: there’s a gap between two wires that prevents current from flowing.
 Your task is to test different materials to see which ones close the circuit and light the bulb.
 Some materials, like metal, allow current to flow easily—they’re conductors.
 Others, like wood or rubber, block the flow—they’re insulators.
-This simulation helps you identify which types of materials are used to make different parts of an electric circuit.File
+This simulation helps you identify which types of materials are used to make different parts of an electric circuit.Circuit with fuse

 This circuit includes a fuse, a safety component that melts when the current is too high.
 When you close the switch, current flows and the bulb lights up.
 If you increase the battery voltage beyond a certain limit, the fuse melts and the circuit breaks.
 You can change the fuse rating to see how it responds to different current levels.
 This simulation shows how a fuse protects the circuit from overloads.
 It’s a simple way to understand that some components are designed to fail on purpose when there’s a problem, preventing more serious damage.